 The Public Interest Law certificate also includes a significant mentorship component, ensuring each student benefits from an advisory relationship with someone who can connect the student with public service opportunities, course advising and counsel about career, summer employment and post-graduate fellowship choices.

-Our Immigration Clinic, International Human Rights Clinic, Mediation Clinic and Post-Conviction Justice Project give JD students the opportunity to handle pro bono, real-life cases and advocacy projects working directly with low-income clients on critically important legal issues.
-You might represent asylum seekers or clients in parole hearings, help document conditions in immigration detention facilities, or assist with cases being litigated in international courts and tribunals.
+Our Housing Law and Policy Clinic, Immigration Clinic, International Human Rights Clinic, Mediation Clinic and Post-Conviction Justice Project give JD students the opportunity to handle pro bono, real-life cases and advocacy projects working directly with low-income clients on critically important legal issues.
+You might represent asylum seekers or clients in parole hearings, help document conditions in immigration detention facilities, assist with cases being litigated in international courts and tribunals, and work alongside community groups and local leaders to address housing-crisis challenges.

 In addition, USC Gould JD students may enroll in one of our externships or hands-on practicum courses, such as the Access to Justice Practicum, the Legislative Policy Practicum, the Medical-Legal Community Partnership Seminar and Practicum, and the Veterans Legal Practicum, which offer further hands-on training in public interest law.